metagenlab/MeSS/mess/README.md

 # MeSS

-Automated pipeline for short and long read metagenomic simulation, implemented in Snakemake using Snaketool
+Snakemake pipeline for simulating short and long read metagenomes